1. Don’t just rely on your blog’s RSS feed

-Once you have your feed set up, you need to use an analytics feed tool such as FeedBurner.
-You simply tell it where your feed is, and they will generate a URL for you to use for others to subscribe to.
+Once you have your RSS feed set-up, you should use an analytics feed tool such as https://feedburner.com.
+You tell it where your feed is, and they will generate a URL for you to use so others can subscribe to you.

-Next, you need to your blog or website to tell others and the tools they use where your feed is, so when they visit you, their blog will know you have a feed.
-Take the following code as an example and place it in the head of your HTML...
+Next, you need your blog or website to tell others about your feed.
+The tools they use tell them where your feed is.
+When they visit you, their blog will know you have a feed.
+Take the following code as an example…

-You will now be thankful that users can subscribe to your blog, but you will be even more thankful with the fact that you can now track who subscribes and unsubscribes from your blog.
+You will be even more thankful you can now track who subscribes and unsubscribes from your blog.

 This one may sound pretty obvious, but it can be easy to forget when setting up your blog.
-You need to ensure you either sign up to Google Analytics or Piwik.
-You can even use any analytics software which comes with your blog, as long as you understand it and get results from it.
+You need to ensure you either sign up to https://analytics.google.com/ or https://piwik.com.
+You can even use any analytics software which comes with your blog, as long as you understand it, and get results from it.

-We already mentioned about your RSS feed which is definitely the most important tool to have set up correctly.
-You should also ensure you have your mailing lists, analytics and landing pages sorted.
+We mentioned your feed is the most valuable tool to have set up.
+You should ensure you have your mailing lists, analytics, and landing pages complete.

-You also really need to sit down and think about any others you could potentially need as the sooner your add them to your blog, the more useful they will be in the long run.
-By this, I mean that even if you feel like a tool might scare people away, or not bring constant viewers, well you'll never know until you implement these tools and test them.
-I went through this phase with email forms and pop ups, I felt that people would get too annoyed and I left them for a very long time and now I regret that decision and wished I tested early and gained concrete data with what works.
+You also really need to sit down and think about any others you could potentially need as the sooner you add them to your blog, the more useful they will be in the long run.
+By this, I mean that even if you feel like a tool might scare people away, or not bring constant viewers, you’ll never know until you implement these tools and test them.
+I went through this phase with email forms and pop-ups.
+I felt that people would get annoyed, and I left them for a very long time.

-Even when the viewers start showing, if it doesn't hit your expectations, you still shouldn't lose faith.
+Even when the viewers start showing, if it doesn’t fit your expectations, you still shouldn’t lose faith.
 Just lower your expectations and create more realistic goals.